 | 8:1+ | Leaving market share on the table | Spend more aggressively on growth |

-How to Calculate Your CLV:CAC Ratio
+How Do You Calculate Your CLV:CAC Ratio?

 The calculation requires two inputs: